pusher/pusher-websocket-react-native/README.md

 Pusher client will call to authorize users for a presence channel.
 Learn [how to implement an authorization service](https://pusher.com/docs/channels/server_api/authenticating-users/)

+#### `host (string)`

+Specifies the host that pusher-js should connect to.
+If you do not specify a host, pusher's default host will be used by default.

+#### `wsPort (number)`

+Specifies the wsPort that pusher-js should connect to.
+If you do not specify a wsPort, If you do not specify a wsPort, `80` will be used by default.

+#### `wssPort (number)`

+Specifies the wssPort that pusher-js should connect to.
+If you do not specify a wssPort, If you do not specify a wssPort, `443` will be used by default.

 #### `cluster (string)`